How Accident Reconstruction Video Experts Recreate Driver Vision in Court?

 • Real angles and distances

-• Light, shadows, and obstructions
+• Light, shadows, and obstructions from the actual scene

 • Movement of vehicles over time